 Rosedale real estate guide & listings for sale

-Homeowners occupy roughly 70% of the properties in Rosedale and the remainder are rented.
-In this part of the city, most buildings are single detached homes, and the remaining properties are mainly small apartment buildings.
-Most housing in this neighbourhood was built pre-1960, during its largest building boom.
-This area is primarily composed of three bedroom and four or more bedroom homes.
+Roughly 70% of the properties in the neighbourhood are occupied by homeowners whereas the remainder are rented.
+In this neighbourhood, around two thirds of buildings are single detached homes, and the rest are mainly small apartment buildings.
+This part of the city experienced its most significant construction boom pre-1960, so most of the available housing is from this time period.
+This neighbourhood is primarily composed of three bedroom and four or more bedroom homes.

 It is convenient to get to the nearest supermarket on foot in this part of Calgary.
 Moreover, those who appreciate dining out won't have to walk far in this neighbourhood, where 0 restaurants and 0 cafes are available.
 It is also a reasonably short walk to a decent selection of clothing stores.
 With respect to education, families will find that no matter where their house is situated in this part of Calgary, both primary and secondary schools are close by.
 In contrast, it can be challenging to reach daycares on foot.